mgoltzsche/knowledgebot/README.md

 ## Performance

-- Fast semantic search via Qdrant
+- Fast semantic search via Qdrant.
-- LLM inference speed depends on your hardware and selected model
+- LLM inference speed depends on your hardware and selected model.
+  On a modern workstation that meets the [prerequisites](#prerequisites), the response latency ranges from a few seconds up to a minute.

 ## License